Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - It is now possible to have same weapon detonate multiple Warheads on impact by listing `ExtraWarheads`.
 The warheads are detonated at same location as the main one, after it in listed order.
 This only works in cases where a projectile has been fired by a weapon and still remembers it when it is detonated (due to currently existing technical limitations, this excludes `AirburstWeapon`).
   - `ExtraWarheads.DamageOverrides` can be used to override the weapon's `Damage` for the extra Warhead detonations.
 Value from position matching the position from `ExtraWarheads` is used if found, or last listed value if not found.
 If list is empty, WeaponType `Damage` is used.
   - `ExtraWarheads.DetonationChances` can be used to customize the chance of each extra Warhead detonation occuring.
 Value from position matching the position from `ExtraWarheads` is used if found, or last listed value if not found.
 If list is empty, every extra Warhead detonation is guaranteed to occur.
+  - Note that the listed Warheads must be listed in `[Warheads]` for them to work.

 In `rulesmd.ini`:
 ```ini